 Knowledge of applicable processes, techniques, and methods.

-Knowledge of Electric Utility policy, and procedures.
+Knowledge of city practice, policy, and procedures.

-Knowledge of leadership and training techniques
+Knowledge of supervisory and managerial techniques and principles.

 Skill in using computers and related software applications.